StartupEmbassy/cryptotest2/docs/operations/README.md

-# Operations Runbooks - Panel
+# Operations Runbooks - CryptoPanel

-Use this directory to store procedures for deploying and operating Panel.
+Use this directory to store procedures for deploying and operating CryptoPanel.
 Each runbook should be self contained and reference automation or scripts when available.

 ## Suggested runbook outline
 1. Purpose and scope